NIoSaT/epskalibur/README.md

 ### IAT Traffic Generation

 For generating network traffic, one can use [CCEAP](https://github.com/cdpxe/CCEAP/) together with its `iat_encode` tool.
 Afterwards, `wireshark` can be applied to record the traffic and extract the IAT values.

+#### pcap2iat
+This script expects a pcap recording with a single direction (A->B or B->A not mixed) and calculates the inter arrival times.

+    pcap2iat.sh recording.pcap